JoabMartinez/TouchDesignerNotes/README.md

   ex. print ("True")  or print ("False")
-Variables - It is nothing but just reserves memory location to store value    (look at C# notes) ex. text= "Hello stranger"     text is the vatiable
+Variables - It is nothing but just reserves memory location to store value    (look at C# notes) ex. text= "Hello stranger"     text is the vatiable Multi-Line string = When you got text that runs over multiple lines